vernisaz/simcom/doc/PIs.md

 > scp ~/.ssh/id_rsa* root2@pi:/home/root2/.ssh/

 Create a projects directory, unless you already have some and willing to reuse.
+The guide will refer the directory as _projects_ assuming that you can select any other name of your choise.

 Clone git repositories to the directory,